 Users engage with photos and videos by liking them, commenting on them, and bookmarking their favorite posts.
 They can also comment on it or share it with other users through its sharing features.

 You can also post multiple photos at once as a slideshow.
 Brands have another opportunity for engagement here; they can capitalize on these slideshows through Q-n-A type photos.
 Here the first image shows a question and users can slide to the next image to view the answer.
-Multiple photos in the slideshow allow for get more likes on Instagram.
+Multiple photos in the slideshow allow getting more likes on Instagram.

 The most important and underrated feature of Instagram is its Hashtags.
 Unlike Facebook and Twitter, hashtags on Instagram aren’t just temporary conversation markers.